–Raga Tags & Classifiers–

 Bhairav Malhar | Kanada | Todi

-—Ragas which originate with (or draw heavily from) the named raganga family – e.g. Darbari features the ‘gmRS‘ Kanada signature, while Megh is rooted in rain-bringing myths of the Malhar lineage
+Ragas which originate in or draw heavily from the named raganga family – e.g. Darbari features the ‘gmRSKanada signature, while Megh is rooted in the rain-bringing mythologies of the Malhar lineage.

 —Origin—